swiftlang/swift-evolution/proposals/NNNN-package-manager-swift-compatibility-version.md

 let package = Package(
     name: "HTTP",
     ...
-    compatibleSwiftVersions: [3, 4])
+    swiftLanguageVersions: [3, 4])
 ```

-When building a package, we will always select the compatible Swift version that
+When building a package, we will always select the Swift language version that
 is most close to (but not exceeding) the major version of the Swift compiler in
 use.

 If a package does not support any version compatible with the current compiler,
 we will report an error.

-If a package does not specify any Swift compatibility versions, the
+If a package does not specify any Swift language versions, the
-compatibility version to be used will match the major version of the the
+language version to be used will match the major version of the the
 package's Swift tools version (as discussed in a separate evolution proposal).
 A
 Swift tools version with a major version of '3' will imply a default Swift
-compatibility version of '3', and a Swift tools version with a major version
+language version of '3', and a Swift tools version with a major version
-of '4' will imply a default Swift compatibility version of '4'.
+of '4' will imply a default Swift language version of '4'.

 ## Detailed design

 We are operating under the assumption that for the immediate future, the Swift
-version accepted by the compiler will remain an integer major version.
+language compatibility version accepted by the compiler will remain an integer
+major version.

 With this change, the complete package initializer will be: